postpdm/awesome-jupyter/README.md

 Here is a [gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) of interesting IPython Notebooks.

+# IPython

+[IPython](http://ipython.org/) is a root of Jupyter project, and now it's a Python kernel for Jupyter.

 # NBViewer

 Online [NBViewer](https://nbviewer.jupyter.org/) can render your public notebook from GitHub repo or any URL.